vibrant and sustainable cities

 Developing Colorado’s Water Plan was a colossal exercise in bringing the water community and public at large together to address our state’s diverse challenges in managing one of humankind’s most basic needs.
 The state received, reviewed, and responded to more than 30,000 comments for consideration in the final plan.
 Comments came in from every basin in Colorado and were submitted by individuals, organizations, students, state, and federal agencies across all interest groups.
 The Board reviewed nearly 500 documents, in addition to all of the emails and webforms.
 Staff members engaged digitally, in hard copy, and face-to-face with more than 150 organizations, agencies, and partners statewide.

-The document lays out measurable objectives with 2020, 2025, 2030, and 2050 as planning horizons.
-Updating Colorado’s Water Plan in the future will ensure that water remains a focus of Colorado’s ongoing policy development and that state policies continue to be responsive to ongoing technical and stakeholder work.
+The current version of Colorado's Water Plan lays out measurable objectives for 2020, 2025, 2030, and 2050.
+Updating the Plan in the future will ensure that water remains a focus of Colorado’s ongoing policy development and that state policies continue to be responsive to ongoing technical and stakeholder work.